Deci-AI/super-gradients/documentation/assets/Losses.md

 Since running logs will save the loss_items in some internal state, it is recommended to detach loss_items from their computational graph for memory efficiency.

-### Using Your Own Loss- Training with Configuration Files
+### Using Your Own Loss - Training with Configuration Files

 When using configuration files, for example, training using train_from_recipe (or similar, when the underlying train method that is being called is Trainer.train_from_config(...)),  In your ``my_loss.py``, register your loss class by decorating the class with `register_loss`:
 ```python